oferei/json-gate/README.md

-# jsonly
+# json-gate

-_jsonly_ validates JSON objects against a JSON schema.
+_json-gate_ validates JSON objects against a JSON schema.
 In other words, it makes sure an object conforms to the type and structure that your code expects.
 For example, a server can use it to ensure input received from a client conforms to the API.

 The JSON schema can also help with documentation and collaboration.
 Copy it to your API document and everybody should understand exactly what is expected.

-_jsonly_ is extremely easy to use:
+_json-gate_ is extremely easy to use:
 * Intuitive - one function to create a schema, one function to use it
 * Both synchronous and asynchronous modes - your choice
 * Conforms to standard - no surprises